Mom of slain LA cop Joseph Santana blames death on DA George Gascon - NewsBreak

 An arrest has been made in connection with a shooting that wounded a man at a grocery store in Glendora Monday night.Larry Ronnie Bravo, 25, was arrested in connection with the shooting at Vons, 435 W. Foothill Blvd. in Glendora, according to police.Officers were called out to Vons at about 9 p.m.
 Monday for a man with a gunshot wound in the store.
 He was taken to Pomona Valley Medical Center for treatment police said.Glendora police say the two men argued inside the store, and Bravo shot the other man once.
 The shooting was deemed to be the result of an ongoing domestic dispute, rather than an act of violence, police said.Bravo was arrested in Pomona at about noon.
 He is being held on $1 million bail and is scheduled to appear in court Thursday.

-Fontana police are investigating an officer involved shooting that took place at a fast food restaurant in Fontana that lead to a pursuit on Tuesday night.
-The incident occurred around 7 p.m when officers attempted to make contact with a vehicle at a Jack in the Box restaurant by the 15 freeway and Sierra, according to officer Steve Reed of the Fontana Police Department.
+The person who was brought to the attention of authorities as the victim of a possible drowning on Monday evening has been identified as a Newhall resident.
+Jack Smith, 82, of Newhall, was identified Tuesday as the person who died the evening before in a community hot tub on the 26000 block of Rainbow Glen Drive in Canyon Country, according to Sarah Ardalani, spokesperson for the Los Angeles County Medical Examiner-Coroner’s Office.

-Los Angeles County Sheriff Alex Villanueva was transitioning into office late in 2018 when then-Capt.
-Matthew Burson was overseeing a high-profile criminal investigation into an alleged assault involving East L.A. deputies at a station party.
-At the time, Burson said he was given instructions on behalf of the incoming sheriff...
+LOS ANGELES - A woman who allegedly admitted drowning her three young children in a Reseda apartment last year pleaded not guilty Monday to three murder charges stemming from their deaths.
+Liliana Carrillo, 32, is charged in the April 10, 2021, killings of her 6-month-old daughter Sierra, 3-year-old daughter Joanna...

-A woman — who allegedly admitted drowning her three young children in a Reseda apartment last year — pleaded not guilty Monday to three murder charges stemming from their deaths.
-Liliana Carrillo, 32, is charged in the April 10, 2021, killings of her 6-month-old daughter Sierra, 3-year-old daughter...
+Lancaster, Los Angeles County, CA: Sheriff’s deputies at the Lancaster Station received a call of a gunshot victim at a liquor store on 13th Street, West and Avenue I in the city of Lancaster on Tuesday night, June 21, 2022.
+When deputies and paramedics from Los Angeles County Fire...

-The son of a former cast member of “The Real Housewives of Orange County,” Josh Waring – who was convicted of a shooting in Costa Mesa — has found himself in trouble with the law again on drug charges.
+A Chino Hills man who allegedly kidnapped, tortured and held a woman against her will had previously worked as a police officer, officials said Tuesday.
+Peter McGuire, 59, worked at the Huntington Park Police Department from 1986 to 1987 before being terminated, then worked with the now defunct Hawaiian Gardens Police Department nearly a decade […]

 23-year-old Luvia Lopez died, man injured after a wreck in Westchester (Los Angeles, CA)Nationwide Report.
 Authorities identified 23-year-old Luvia Lopez, from Inglewood, as the woman who lost her life following a wreck Saturday in Westchester.
 As per the initial information, the crews actively responded to the area at 6925 S. La Cienega Blvd at 6:28 a.m. on reports of a four-vehicle pile-up [...]